-The ME-AGS-N Automatic Generator Start controller (Network version) is designed to automatically start your generator based on low battery condition or high temperature.
+The ME-AGS-N Automatic Generator Start controller (Network version) is designed to automatically start a wide range of generators based on low battery condition or high temperature.
 Adjustable settings when using the ME-ARC include starting the generator based on battery voltage, time of day, battery State of Charge, or high temperature.